 It is thought the COVID-19 coronavirus originated in animals at the live animal market in Wuhan city and spread to humans.
-Human-to-human transmission of the virus has been reported.
+Human-to-human transmission of the virus has been reported outside Australia.

-The current cases in Australia have largely been linked to international travel to affected countries such as China, UK, USA, Iran, Italy, Germany or close contact with someone who has been infected with the COVID-19 coronavirus.
+The current cases in Australia have been linked to travel to mainland China or close contact with someone who has been infected with the COVID-19 coronavirus.
+Health authorities, both in Australia and globally, are closely monitoring whether or not the risk of catching COVID-19 from infected people who have not been to mainland China will change.